The Hang Lexicon

 With both the Steel Pan and the Hang, the term ‘Tuning’ has multiple implications.
 This can refer to ‘tuning’ of an instrument or of a tone field that is no longer in tune.
 But, more often, it is a term for the entire process of creating the instrument and how the hammers set the notes into the steel.
 Detailed information about the tuning of the Hang is in History, Developement and Tuning of the HANG by Felix Rohner and Sabina Schärer.

 In spring 2002, as the Hang Makers began to focus more completely on development and manufacture of the Hang, they closed down their prior homepage www.panart.ch as well as the information on the PANG Steel Pan development and instruments.
 Instead, a new website was created and maintained – www.hang.ch.
 It had information about the Hang as an instrument, listed the Sound Models, as well as the distributors in various countries.
 In winter 2005/2006 along with the development of the Second Generation Hang, and the termination of the dealer network PANArt decided that the Hang was no longer be officially offered via the interneHangHanghttp://www.hangblog.org/img/up.gif#verytop or sent to PANArt by mail.
-The notes are brought back with the use of a small hammer, striking both outside and from inside through the title=/at.
+The notes are brought back with the use of a small hammer, striking both outside and from inside througAs time passed PANArt found that there were certain Sound Models that had better overall resonance so they continued to reduce their number in 2007.
+The h the title=/at.
 All the informat#secondgenerationalignrighta href=pion except th #verytoph4/a/ made prior to the end of 2005.
 It is based on statements made by the Hang Makers when they announced the evolution of the Hanghang in the spring of 2006 referring to them as the a href=a class=#integralhangPANArte contact details of the PANArt was removed from the site.
 In summer 2006 www.hang.ch was completely shut down.